 The Acropolis Museum in Athens celebrated the 1900th anniversary of Hadrian's accession with the presentation of an exquisite portrait of the Emperor found in Syngrou Avenue and of an interesting video which showcased the Emperor’s immense building program in Athens.
 The presentation run from 15th January to 31st March 2017.
 Hadrian was a dedicated philhellene… Continue reading Hadrian at the Acropolis Museum of Athens

 Art has always been an important part of human existence.
 Over time, individuals have taken great pleasure from beautiful things and sought to acquire lavish personal collections.
 The first known cases of individuals seeking to accumulate art collections were in Hellenistic Greece more than 2,000 years ago.
 The Attalids are usually considered the first art… Continue reading A head of Hadrian from a private art collection on show at Musée du Quai Branly in Paris

 Happy 1941st birthday, Hadrian!
 For this year’s birthday cake I chose to cook Apicius’s recipe for Patina versatilis vice dulcis (nut omelette).
 Patina versatilis vice dulcis (recipe from LacusCurtius): Pignolia nuts, chopped or broken nuts (other varieties) are cleaned and roasted and crushed with honey.
 Mix in, beat well pepper, broth, milk, eggs, a little… Continue reading Felix dies natalis, Hadriane!

 While Hadrian was visiting the province of Egypt in late AD 130, his favourite, Antinous, drowned mysteriously in the Nile River.
 This tragic event led to the creation of a new divinity: Osirantinous, or Antinous as a manifestation of Osiris, the god who died and was reborn.
-One of our best sources for information about… Continue reading The Obelisk of Antinous
+One of our best sources of information about… Continue reading The Obelisk of Antinous